A Computer Search of New OBZCPs of Lengths up to 49: Conclusions

 \section{Conclusions}

 This paper has introduced a number of new primitive \textit{optimal} and $Z$-\textit{optimal} OBZCPs for $27\leq N \leq 49$ which are obtained through a computer search.
-By using selected algebraic properties of OBZCPs and with certain programming techniques, we have presented an algorithm with complexity of $O(2^N)$.
+By using selected algebraic properties of OBZCPs and with certain programming techniques, we have presented an algorithm with time complexity of $O(2^N)$.
 Next to the known OBZCP constructions for $N=33$ and $N=41$, we have found \textit{optimal} sequence pairs for $N=37$ and $N=49$.
-Additionally, a list of OBZCPs with smallest demerit factors have been reported.
+Additionally, a list of OBZCPs with smallest PSC values have been reported.

 An interesting future work of this research is to develop systematic \textit{optimal} (or sub-\textit{optimal}) OBZCP constructions by exploiting the obtained \textit{short} sequence pairs.
 Another ambitious future direction is to carry out an exhaustive computer search for OBZCPs up to length 100 and analyze their deeper structural properties.